Skip to content

 MCP server

-Tallyfy MCP Server (Preview)
+Tallyfy MCP server (preview)

-Feature in Development
+Feature in development

 What is MCP?

-How Tallyfy MCP Server works
+How it works

-• Create and manage tasks through conversation
+• Create, complete, and manage tasks through conversation

-• Analyze templates and get suggestions for improvements
+• Analyze templates and get improvement suggestions

 • Search across your organization’s workflows